 3. You can grow closer to the person you’re traveling with

 The first time I traveled accompanied was with my best friend from high school.
-As best friends, we didn’t really believe that the bond can get much stronger, but after traveling just for seven days together, things were so much better.
+As best friends, we didn’t really believe that the bond can get much stronger, but after traveling just for seven days together, things improved a lot.

 The same goes when traveling as a family.
-Even though I know my wife for over a decade, traveling together simply helps us understand each other’s needs and wants and overall helps us do better.
+Even though I know my wife for over two decades now, traveling together simply helps us understand each other’s needs and wants and overall helps us do better.

 4. The “safety blanket” feeling